 John Plotz is Barbara Mandel Professor of the Humanities at Brandeis University.
 His books include The Crowd: British Literature and Public Politics, Portable Property: Victorian Culture on the Move, and Semi-Detached: The Aesthetics of Virtual Experience since Dickens; he is at work on My Earthsea, a book about Ursula Le Guin.
-He is editor of the Public Books B-Sides and a forthcoming collection from Columbia University Press, B-Sides Books: Essays on Forgotten Favorites.
-He co-founded the Brandeis Justice Initiative and co-hosts the podcast Novel Dialogue.
+He is editor of the Public Books B-Sides and a collection from Columbia University Press, B-Sides Books: Essays on Forgotten Favorites.
+He co-founded the Brandeis Educational Justice Initiative and co-hosts the podcast Novel Dialogue.

 When she isn’t listening to podcasts, Miranda Peery (graduate intern) studies race, gender, witchcraft and magic in early modern English drama as a PhD student at Brandeis University.
 She also tries to find time to write poetry and think about horror.

 Naomi Cohen is a student at Brandeis University studying Film, Anthropology, and Journalism.
 She loves the art of storytelling and hopes to pursue a career in documentary filmmaking